backstage/backstage/docs/features/software-templates/writing-custom-actions.md

 by writing custom actions which can be used along side our [built-in actions](./builtin-actions.md).

----
-**NOTE**

-When adding custom actions, the actions array will **replace the built-in actions too**, so if you want to have those as well as your new one, you'll need to do the following:
+> Note: When adding custom actions, the actions array will **replace the built-in actions too**,
+> so if you want to have those as well as your new one, you'll need to do the following:

 ```ts
 import { createBuiltinActions } from '@backstage/plugin-scaffolder-backend';